Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of the metabolic alkalosis
+Causes metabolic alkalosis

-The main causes of the development of metabolic alkalosis - loss of body H +, exogenous bicarbonate load.
+The main reasons for the development of metabolic alkalosis are the loss of H + by the body and the load of exogenous bicarbonate.

 Loss of H + through the gastrointestinal tract

-Classification and causes of metabolic alkalosis
+Classification and causes of development of metabolic alkalosis

 Classification | Cause |

-Lesions of the gastrointestinal tract | |
+Gastrointestinal tract lesions | |

 Chloride-resistant alkalosis | |

-Chloride-sensitive alkalosis | Vomiting, drainage of the stomach, adrenal adenoma of the rectum or large intestine |
+Chloride-sensitive alkalosis | Vomiting, gastric drainage, vippous adenoma of the rectum or colon |

-Renal damage | |
+Kidney damage | |

-Chloride-sensitive alkalosis | Diuretic therapy, post-hypercapnic alcalosis |
+Chloride-sensitive alkalosis | Diuretic therapy, posthypercapnic alkalosis |

-Chlorinated-resistant alkalosis with arterial hypertension | Konna's syndromes, Itenko-Cushing's disease, adrenogenital, renovascular hypertension, drugs with mineralocorticoid properties (carbenoksolon, licorice root), treatment with glucocorticoids |
+Chloride-resistant alkalosis with arterial hypertension | Conn's syndrome, Itsenko-Cushing's syndrome, adrenogenital, renovascular hypertension, drugs with mineralocorticoid properties (carbenoxolone, licorice root), treatment with glucocorticoids |

 Chloride-resistant alkalosis with normal pressure | Bartter's syndrome, severe potassium depletion |

-Bicarbonate loading | Massive bicarbonate therapy, massive blood transfusion, treatment with alkaline-exchange resins |
+Bicarbonate loading | Massive bicarbonate therapy, massive blood transfusion, treatment with alkaline exchange resins |

 Loss of H + through the kidneys

-Symptoms of the metabolic alkalosis
+Symptoms metabolic alkalosis

 Forms

-Post-hypercapnichesky alkalosis
+Posthypercapnic alkalosis

 Chloride-resistant alkalosis

-Diagnostics of the metabolic alkalosis
+Diagnostics metabolic alkalosis

 To recognize metabolic alkalosis and the adequacy of respiratory compensation, it is necessary to determine the gas composition of arterial blood and plasma electrolyte levels (including calcium and magnesium).